I stumbled on this interesting post about User-Centric Language (UCL): https://goo.gl/uz9421

 - navigation menus use an audience-based navigation scheme—confusing, because not all users on your website know or realize what audience they fall into—rather than a task-based one;

-As usual, there are some quick-wins that can provide a boost to the overall User-Centric Language:
+As usual, some quick-wins can provide a boost to the overall User-Centric Language:

-- Involve the designers since the early stages of the project to be sure that the “human side” of the problem is on the team radar
+- Involve the designers since the early stages of the project to be sure that the “human side” of the problem is on the team’s radar

 - Test the User Interface with real users to double-check if they understand all the text provided